Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/Python/7_Buzzer.rst

 In this project, the buzzer alarm is controlled by the button.
 Press the button, then buzzer sounds.
 If you release the button, the buzzer will stop sounding.
 In the logic, it is the same as using button to control LED.
 In the control method, passive buzzer requires PWM of certain frequency to sound.

-Open “Thonny”, click “This computer”  “D:”  “Micropython_Codes”  “07.2_Alertor”, and double click “Alertor.py”.
+Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “Alertor”, and double click “Alertor.py”.

 Alertor
 ---------------------------------